neurodivergence/neurodivergence/README.md

 **byf :**
-idk i see everyone as a person as long as youre not a fucked up individual. im sorry if i show any of my symptoms, i do not like masking
+idk i see everyone as a person as long as youre not a fucked up individual. im sorry if i show any of my symptoms, i do not like masking. however that does not excuse me from my actions, you may tell me what i did wrong infact i appreciate it

 when u want to friend me, ill let u know im very avoidant to clingy people, but clingy to avoidant people. im working on that